-If you are eligible and wish to take the exam, you must complete the following steps:
+To take the exam you must complete the following steps:

 - Determine your preferred dates to take the exam: Exam Schedule.

-- Submit the application form, including proof of program completion and fees, to the College.
+- Submit the application form including fees to the College.

 - Current fee schedule can be found on the website here.